-This unit has been designed to support the learner whilst completing a practice placement either within a health or social care environment.
-The learning from the unit will be reinforced with a workbook, which will enable the learner to record their developing knowledge and skills.
-The workbook will also contain assessments that require to be completed by the learner whilst attending the work placement.
-These can be in the form of practical assessments, written evidence of the learners' work, structured reflections, presentations and formal written feedback from staff within the learners' workplace.
+This unit has been designed to support the student whilst completing a practice placement either within a health or social care environment.
+The learning from the unit will be reinforced with a workbook, which will enable the student to record their developing knowledge and skills.
+The workbook will also contain assessments that require to be completed by the student whilst attending the work placement.

-The unit will introduce the learner to the wide variety of health environments that are available for a diverse range of individuals.
-The learner will be expected to know how to ensure the environment is safe for the clients / service users that they will support during their placement.
-The unit sets out to support the learner through the learning outcomes, competencies and assessments to develop the relevant behaviours expected within a health or social care setting.
+The unit will introduce the student to the wide variety of care environments that are available for a diverse range of individuals.
+The student will be expected to know how to ensure the environment is safe for the clients/service users that they will support during their placement.